 RT had given up gambling after his conversion to Christ, but he must have felt the Lord would understand this was for a good cause, and not personal gain.
 We certainly aren’t suggesting the Lord helped RT in the game, but the fact is that he held an ever so rare hand, called a royal flush, which came at the right time.
 He won the release of the young woman who was returned to her family and a renewed life.
 If this wasn’t blessing enough, RT led Emelyn to the Lord.

-We referred to him as RT in our story but to his family and friends, and all who knew him, as well as the newspaper writer in Atlanta whose attention he had apparently caught at one time, he was known as Rhett Turnipseed.
+We referred to him as RT in our story but to his family and friends, and all who knew him, he was known as Rhett Turnipseed.
 Emelyn was known as Emelyn Hannon.
-Rhett and Emelyn were the inspiration for the newspaper writer named Margrett Mitchell and her book and movie which took the world by storm – “Gone With The Wind.”
+Rhett and Emelyn were the inspiration for the newspaper writer from Atlanta, who was interested in RT’s story, named Margrett Mitchell.
+She wrote a book and movie about them, which took the world by storm – “Gone With The Wind.”

 After giving her life to Christ, Emelyn went on to open an orphanage for children in the Cherokee Nation Reservation in Oklahoma.
 Rhett spent the rest of his life preaching the gospel.